-For present machines and for ITER applications based on validated data, machine generic analysis tools have been developed and applied to populate multi-machine EUROfusion databases for addressing the physics of plasma core confinement, edge pressure pedestal in H-mode regimes [54-56] and disruption events [11, 57-58].
-The data are stored in a machine generic IMAS format including access methods and are compatible with the requirements of the ITPA databases.
+For present machines and for ITER applications based on validated data, machine generic analysis tools have been developed and applied to populate multi-machine EUROfusion databases for addressing the physics of plasma core confinement, edge pressure pedestal in H-mode regimes [55-57] and disruption events [12, 58, 59].
+The data are stored in a machine generic IMAS format including access methods and are compatible with the requirements of the International Tokamak Physics Activity (ITPA) databases.
 The EUROfusion coordinated effort consists in: (i) providing and maintaining up to date documentation of the database with common definition of the variables for the different machines, (ii) ensuring the systematic traceability of the data; (iii) ensuring that the experimental data are validated, and, regularly updated, and, (iv) releasing database description and version suitable for scientific exploitation and referencing in scientific publications.
-In this paper, an example is given for the multi-machine database on disruption which is one of the highest operational risk identified in the ITER research plan.
-For other applications of the EUROfusion databases not detailed in this paper, one can quote for instance, the exploitation of the pedestal database for developing/training new neural networks for estimating the pedestal parameters and upstream density using machine learning technics for fast and efficient self-consistent core-edge simulation in integrated modelling and extrapolation to ITER with derived uncertainty quantifications [55-56].
+In this paper, an example is given for the multimachine database on disruption which is one of the highest operational risk identified in the ITER research plan.
+For other applications of the EUROfusion databases not detailed in this paper, one can quote for instance, the exploitation of the pedestal database for developing/training new neural networks for estimating the pedestal parameters and upstream density using machine learning technics for fast and efficient self-consistent core-edge simulation in integrated modeling and extrapolation to ITER with derived uncertainty quantifications [56, 57].
 The confinement database has been recently extended (up to 2665 pulses) with different hydrogen isotope mixtures (hydrogen, deuterium, tritium and deuterium-tritium mixture) with new data from JET and ASDEX Upgrade equipped with a metallic wall and the scientific exploitation is ongoing.

-For the multi-machine database on disruption, the recent activities have focused on different aspects related to: (i) the continuous development and integration of the suite of tools for the validation of the disruption database, (ii) the population of a validated multi-machine database with data coming, so far, from JET, ASDEX Upgrade and TCV, (iii) the scientific exploitation supported by modelling activities [11, 57-58].
-The comprehensive and machine agnostic framework for the multi-machine database validation workflow called DIS tool suite has been finalized (Fig. 8) with standardized definition of characteristic parameters and times of interest [11, 57].
+For the multi-machine database on disruption, the recent activities have focused on different aspects related to: (i) the continuous development and integration of the suite of tools for the validation of the disruption database, (ii) the population of a validated multi-machine database with data coming, so far, from JET, ASDEX Upgrade and TCV, (iii) the scientific exploitation supported by modeling activities [12, 58, 59].
+The comprehensive and machine agnostic framework for the multi-machine database validation workflow called DEFUSE that stands for Disruption and Event analysis framework for FUSion Experiments has been finalized (figure 8) with standardized definition of characteristic parameters and times of interest [12, 58].
 Development is made to ensure reproducibility, data provenance tracking (data & code version control), and compatibility with the IMAS requirement.
 Disruption characteristic times and parameters are calculated through machine-agnostic modules, interfaced with the data of the various devices.
 The data are visualized and interactively validated through Graphical User Interfaces before being written in the database.
-Fig. 9 shows an example of the fully automated calculation of characteristic disruption parameters for JET, ASDEX-Upgrade and TCV.
-Machine-dependent parameters, contained in data-dictionaries and template configuration files, are normalized according to the relevant machine timescales, and provide the basis for the calculation of standardized quantities.
-A key 2022 milestone is represented by the processing and data validation of the whole JET ITER Like Wall disruptions database (including induced disruptions with Massive Gas Injection) that includes more than 4000 entries from 2011 to 2022.
+Figure 9 shows an example of the fully automated calculation of characteristic disruption parameters for JET, ASDEX-Upgrade and TCV.
+Machine-dependent parameters, contained in data-dictionaries and template configuration files, are normalized according to the relevant machine